Tembrel/async-pizza/README.md

 3 --------------+--> 6, 7
 4 --------------/
 ```
-To simplify comparison between the two approaches, both use a fixed-size thread pool
+Both approaches use a fixed-size thread pool
 to run tasks asynchronously,
 and both simulate real work by sleeping for a given amount of time.